-Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
-If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn.
+Provisional acceptance is given to selected applicants awaiting the outcomes of the National Senior Certificate (NSC) results.
+Where the final NSC results do not meet the minimum entrance requirements for the programme, the provisional acceptance will be withdrawn.

-Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5).
+Final selection for placement will be based on both the results of the above ranking process, as well as available places (refer to DUT Rule G5) (Approved by Senate Rules Comm wef 2020/11)